rjamesnw/v8dotnet/Source/V8.NET-Proxy/V8/ReadMe.txt

    third-party software required to download and build V8.
 Rights to V8 and its prerequisites are provided by their rights holders.

-2. Install Subversion (http://subversion.apache.org/packages.html) and add it to your executable path.
+2. Install Git (http://subversion.apache.org/packages.html) and add it to your executable path.
 This will allow the command file to automate the V8 source download and build it for you!

+3. Install Subversion (http://subversion.apache.org/packages.html) and add it to your executable path.
+This will allow the command file to automate the download of the tools that are required to setup the build environment for the V8 source.

-3. Navigate to "V8.NET\Source\V8.NET Proxy" and double click "V8Update.cmd".
+4. Navigate to "V8.NET\Source\V8.NET Proxy\V8" and double click "V8Update.cmd".
    Simply follow the easy to read prompts to download and build V8!!!
    We have made this extremely simple for you - and you're welcome.
 8)